mbajaj92/Word-Frequency-Count-in-Different-Programming-Constraints/README.txt

 Style10 - Things
 In this programming style; we have to implement the complete program by abstracting the relevant portions of the program into objects.

+Style11 - LetterBox
+In this programming style; we are supposed to emulate a asynchronous environment, where there are multiple classes performing their tasks concurrently, and are communicating via Messages.